 Please bare with me as it all happened so fast yet it felt like it went on forever…

-Either way I’m trying to deflect swinging fists and grabbing hands, while calling for help and trying to ask him what’s wrong/please stop, AND trying to hold all his attention so he doesn’t notice little E standing off in the doorway.
+Either way I’m trying to deflect swinging fists and grabbing hands, while calling for help and trying to ask him what’s wrong/please stop, AND trying to maintain all his attention so he doesn’t notice little E standing off in the doorway.

 When all of a sudden he stops and walks away.
 Just like that.
-I jumped up and grabbed little E and went to our room and shut the door.
+I jumped up and grabbed Little E and went to our room and shut the door.

 I look out the window and see him coming back.
 I managed to frantically grab another dress and throw it on and shove my phone in my bra.
 E had gone out and gotten the farm boy who was hiding in the kitchen.
 I don’t blame him at all.
 Our farm boy was about 16 and maybe 120 lbs.
 Not much of a match for E.

-E instructed the boy to pack all my things and the children’s things into the 3 suitcases.
+E instructed the boy to pack all my things and the children’s things into 3 suitcases.
 Apparently E had decided to kick us out of the house.

 I was told to sit on the bed and stay there while E and the farm boy shoved a few of our things into bags, informing me that anything that didn’t fit he was going to burn.
 Then after E left again without a word, and our farm boy helped me carry the luggage to a neighbors house as instructed by E.